 Within the HRD team every day is different, which is part of the reason why I enjoy the role so much!
 On a training delivery day, the day typically begins with a check on the room and equipment to ensure everything is ready to go.
 Once happy, I will grab the essential cup of tea before welcoming attendees into the session and getting started.

-Non-training days will involve the development of training materials, organising external training providers or the creation of interactive e-learning materials.
+Non-training days will involve the development of training materials, organizing external training providers or the creation of interactive e-learning materials.

 Do you think your job makes a real difference?